-For over 40 years, The Institute of Education’s August Intensive Preparation Course has been preparing students for their Junior Certificate year and helping them to improve their exam grades.
-These classes, taught by our experienced and expert teachers, are designed for students sitting the Junior Certificate in June 2018.
+For almost 50 years, The Institute of Education’s August Intensive Preparation Course has been preparing students for their Junior Certificate year and helping them to improve their exam grades.
+These Junior Cert grinds, taught by our experienced and expert teachers, are designed for students sitting their exams in June 2018.

-Students may attend up to 3 classes per day.
-Classes are one and a quarter hours in duration.
+Students may attend up to 3 classes per day, with classes lasting 1.5 hours in duration.

-Each Class is 1.25 hours in duration.
-Examination techniques including how to answer questions, manage time etc. are dealt with in all subjects.ENGLISH
+Each Junior Cert is 1.25 hours in duration, and examination techniques – including how to answer questions, manage time etc. are dealt with in all subjects.ENGLISH

 While all four competencies of language acquisition (reading, writing, speaking and listening) are targeted during the 4 days of the course, the emphasis is mostly on improving the grammatical knowledge of the cohort and using the knowledge gained to hone examination technique.
 I believe a solid knowledge of grammar forms is essential to success in all areas of language acquisition and, in the light of this belief, I aim to build my students’ confidence in mastering both basic and difficult grammatical concepts during the course.

 Each day is designed with the expectation that students will spend roughly 3 hours outside the classroom refining their knowledge of what is covered during the 1.25 hours spent in class.
 During the course, I offer students detailed resources to help with mastering:

 The Informal Letter

 In addition to these resources given during the Junior Cert grinds, I also offer students attending the course access to my website.
 On the website, students will find comprehensive study and revision packs to help further their progress in the language.